Stress, Anxiety & Ashwagandha | In 2020 and Beyond

-1. Can Ashwagandha Help With Depression?
+1. Can Ashwagandha Help with Depression?

 Yes.
 Stress is the leading cause of depression.
 Stress increases the release of adrenocorticotropic hormone (ACTH), which increases cortisol levels in the body.
 Ashwagandha is an adaptogen that improves a person's ability to cope with stress.
 It also reduces the levels of serum cortisol and minimizes stress-related problems such as depression.

-2. Can Those With Autoimmune Illnesses Use Ashwagandha?
+2. Can Those with Autoimmune Illnesses Use Ashwagandha?

-Ashwagandha capsules can boost the immune system, but it may cause problems for those with autoimmune disorders such as rheumatoid arthritis and sclerosis.
+Ashwagandha capsules can boost the immune system, but they may cause problems for those with autoimmune disorders such as rheumatoid arthritis and sclerosis.
 The capsules can stimulate your immune system, thus intensifying the symptoms of autoimmune disorders.

-3. Can Those With Diabetes And Heart Disease Take Ashwagandha?
+3. Can Those with Diabetes and Heart Disease Take Ashwagandha?

-Ashwagandha can lower blood glucose levels; therefore, it is recommended to regularly monitor your sugar levels if you are taking Ashwagandha capsules along with anti-diabetic drugs.
+Ashwagandha can lower blood glucose levels; therefore, it is recommended to regularly monitor your sugar levels if you are taking Ashwagandha Capsules along with anti-diabetic drugs.
 These capsules can also lower blood pressure.
 Hence, you should consult with your doctor if you want to supplement it along with your anti-hypertensive drugs.